kelvinojedaepn/ie-react-page-js/README.md

 ### 5. Notes
 * Ensure that the API is operational before starting the application.
 * Refer to the [Readme](https://github.com/kelvinojedaepn/IE_Express_JS) in the API repository for detailed instructions on its setup and execution.
+* For detailed instructions on how to run these projects, please refer to the README files of the respective repositories.
+Watch the video here: [Technical Challenge: Running API and Frontend Code](https://github.com/kelvinojedaepn/IE_Express_JS)